What Is a Health Inspector and How to Become One

 You may also come across health inspector jobs classified as:

-As an occupational health and safety inspector, you must ensure that employees practicing particular occupations have adequate protection from physical and psychological risks, such as loss of limb or life, personal injuries, and abuses arising out of the nature of their work.
+As an occupational health and safety inspector, you must ensure that employees practicing particular occupations have adequate protection from physical and psychological risks, such as loss of limb or life, personal injuries, and abuses arising from the nature of their work.

 Agricultural health and food safety inspectors visit farms, aquatic animal production facilities, and supply chain networks to ensure compliance with regulations.